Influencer in custody for rocket shot in apartment

 No time? blue News summarizes for you

-- An influencer shoots a rocket into a residential building in Berlin-Neukölln on New Year's Eve.
+- An influencer shoots a rocket into an apartment building in Berlin-Neukölln on New Year's Eve.

 - The outrage is huge.
 Now the man has been arrested.